 Committee members serve as subject matter experts for federal legislative and regulatory issues of importance to ASHRM members.
 They will make recommendations for the advocacy agenda to the Board and implement advocacy plan.

 Timeframe/Commitment: Beginning in January 2021, approximately several hours per month will be required to research issues by conference call or email; knowledge of legislative and/or policy issues is helpful.

 Annual Conference Committee

-Timeframe/Commitment: Mandatory face-to-face planning meeting will be held during February 2020; additional work to be done by conference call and email, including follow-up with speakers; on-site responsibilities at 2021 Annual Conference.
+Timeframe/Commitment: A 3 year commitment with mandatory face-to-face planning meetings once a year beginning February 2021; additional work to be done by conference call and email, including follow-up with speakers; on-site responsibilities for 2021, 2022 and 2023 Annual Conference.